Allegany Area Historical Association

-- Trustees: Mel Duggan, Jim Hitchcock, Marge Geise, Margaret Parker, Charlene Sendlakowski and Tom Stetz.
+- Trustees: Alice Altenburg, Jim Hitchcock, Marilyn Frisina, Margaret Parker, Kathleen Premo and Tom Stetz.

 The Association's permanent meeting site and shelter for historical artifacts is in the former United Methodist Church located at 25 N. Second Street in the village of Allegany.
 The church, a local historical landmark, was constructed in 1855 by the Methodist Episcopal Congregation, one of the earliest religious societies in the village.
 The Association now owns the building.
 The layout of the church has been preserved, including the original pews and pulpit.

 Next Meeting: HERITAGE CENTER - 25 N. 2ND STREET, ALLEGANY

 NEW LINK - See Allegany Citizen Newspaper Articles from 1896 to 1976 (Click below)

 Tales of War and Confinement from World War II is a book containing letters from Richard (Richie) Boser and Clemens (Clem) Martiny written to the editor of the Allegany Citizen during the Second World War.
 Mr. Boser served in the European theater of action, and Mr. Martiny was with the Seabees in the South Pacific.
 Their letters were researched as an Eagle Scout project by Amit Patel of Allegany.
 The book also has a letter written by N.V.V.F.
 (Van) Munson detailing his experiences as a German prisoner of war.
 This book sells for $6.00, plus $3.00 shipping and handling.

 A third printing has been done of Our Allegany Heritage, 1831-1981 , our orginal book about the history of Allegany, New York.
 This soft cover edition sells for $10.00, plus $2.50 shipping and handling.